AstraZeneca cancer pipeline seen as draw for Pfizer

 Pfizer shares closed up 2 percent, while AstraZeneca shares rose 8.8 percent, both on the New York Stock Exchange.

-Pfizer has a long track record of making major acquisitions, with the $68 billion (40.4 billion pounds) purchase of Wyeth in 2009 its last major deal, after earlier acquisitions of Pharmacia and Warner Lambert.
+Pfizer has a long track record of making major acquisitions, with the $68 billion purchase of Wyeth in 2009 its last major deal, after earlier acquisitions of Pharmacia and Warner Lambert.

 The drugmaker has more recently been divesting certain operations and mega-mergers have fallen out of fashion in the pharmaceuticals industry following scepticism about how well some of them have worked.
 But Chief Executive Officer Ian Read has said he would still consider a large deal that made sense.